Rock-it-science/project-group17-project/README.md

 ## Team Members

 - Will McFarland: 4th year computer science student interested in music and data!
-- Person 2: one sentence about you!
+- Sarah Li-Wong: A 4th year Human Kinetics student that is curious about data and technology.
 - Person 3: one sentence about you!

 ## Images